5 May–26 August 2018

 'But yet she holds my mind / With her seedy elegance, / With her gentle veils of rain / And all her ghosts that walk / And all that hide behind / Her Georgian facades.’
 Louis MacNeice (1907–1963)

-Curators: Anne Hodge, Curator of Prints and Drawings, and Niamh MacNally, Assistant Curator of Prints and Drawings, National Gallery of Ireland.
+Curators: Anne Hodge and Niamh MacNally, National Gallery of Ireland.